The Showgrounds (Coleraine)

 The Showgrounds is a football stadium in Coleraine, County Londonderry, Northern Ireland.
-It is the home ground of Coleraine F.C.
-The stadium holds approximately 3,500 with the stadium consisting of a mix of terracing and seating.
+It is the home ground of Coleraine Football Club.
+The stadium holds 4,843 with 1,607 seats.

-Between September 1971 and October 1972, Derry City F.C. were forced to use the stadium as their home-ground after the Irish Football Association banned the use of their ground in Derry, the Brandywell, due to security fears emanating from the Trouble and civil unrest in the nearby Bogside area.
+Between September 1971 and October 1972, Derry City were forced to use the stadium as their home-ground after the Irish Football Association banned the use of their ground in Derry, the Brandywell, due to security fears emanating from the Trouble and civil unrest in the nearby Bogside area.
 Derry's use ended in 1972 when, faced with dwindling crowds, travelling to Coleraine to play home-games was no longer financially sustainable.

 Milk Cup

 The Showgrounds also hosts the Milk Cup finals and main matches.
 The Milk Cup is an international youth football tournament which features both international teams and league clubs from around the world.